IntersectMBO/cardano-db-sync/doc/interesting-queries.md

 (2 rows)
 ```

-### Get the block number of blocks created by a specified pool for each epoch
+### Get the number of blocks created by a specified pool for each epoch

 ```sql
 select block.epoch_no, count (*) as block_count